 Progress in reform

-Advice and support for civilian security sector reform lies in the heart of EUAM’s mandate.
-EUAM achievements and progress in reform
+Advice and support for civilian security sector reform lies at the heart of EUAM’s mandate.

 There are numerous challenges that hinder reform of the civilian security sector, such as unwillingness and resistance to change, gaps in legislation, insufficient funding, unsatisfactory professional standards, a lack of coordination between agencies, and the prevalence of corruption.

 Despite this, the Ukrainian government has taken some positive steps towards reform, and clearly outlined its reform priorities in areas such as anti-corruption, the police, and the judicial system.
-According to a public opinion survey conducted by Kiev International Institute of Sociology for EUAM in September 2015, respondents (45%) considered reform of law-enforcement agencies to have progressed the most.
-However, the same survey showed that only 18% of respondents considered reform in general to be progressing – low levels of public trust in the political, law-enforcement and judicial systems is evidence that much more needs to be done before the expectations of the Ukrainian public are met.
+Low levels of public trust in the political, law-enforcement and judicial systems is evidence that much more needs to be done before the expectations of the Ukrainian public are met.

 EUAM’s achievements are really the achievements of EUAM’s Ukrainian partners.
 Therefore, progress that our Ukrainian partners have achieved with EUAM support includes the following: